 Journey times to key destinations across Scotland vary with Aberdeen 104-miles, Perth 112-miles, Edinburgh 155-miles, Glasgow 168-miles, Wick 103-miles and Fort William 65-miles from Inverness Airport Business Park.

-The detailed planning application for the Inverness Airport (Dalcross) Station was approved by The Highland Council in February 2017 and is due to open in 2018.
+The detailed planning application for the Inverness Airport (Dalcross) Station was approved by The Highland Council in February 2017 and all being well it should be open by 2020.
 The site is located on Inverness Airport Business Park and will be adjacent to the Airside & Railside Developments.
 The Rail Halt will be situated on the main Inverness-Aberdeen train line and a shuttle-bus will be in operation to transport rail passengers to-and-from the Airport Terminal and Inverness Airport Business Park.
 There will also initially be 150 parking spaces for park-and-ride customers.
 Journey times from Inverness to Aberdeen are approx. 2hrs 15m and there are currently 14 direct services a day from Inverness to Aberdeen with 17 direct services from Aberdeen to Inverness (all running between 5am and midnight).
 For more information please visit Aberdeen to Inverness Rail Improvements on the Transport Scotland website.